dynatrace-oss/dynatrace-gcp-monitor/MIGRATION-V1.md

 # Migration from 0.1.x to 1.0.x

-Upgrading existing `dynatrace-gcp-function` installations (either K8S or Cloud Function deployment) from 0.1.x is no supported.
+Upgrading existing `dynatrace-gcp-function` installations (either K8S or Cloud Function deployment) from 0.1.x is not supported.
 Existing old 0.1.x deployments need to be deleted and new 1.0.x installation needs to be deployed.
-New wersion (1.x.x) of `dynatrace-gcp-function` is using [Extensions 2.0](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/) and requires Dynatrace version 1.229 or higher.
+New wersion (1.0.x) of `dynatrace-gcp-function` is using [Extensions 2.0](https://www.dynatrace.com/support/help/extend-dynatrace/extensions20/) and requires Dynatrace version 1.229 or higher.
+Required permissions for Dynatrace API token has changed in 1.0.x If you want to reuse previous Dynatrace API token in new deployment modify its permissions (see [Dynatrace documentation](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/google-cloud-platform/set-up-integration-gcp/) for details).

 ## K8S deployment
-Uninstall old helm release and install new wersion as described in [Dynatrace documentation](https://www.dynatrace.com/support/help/shortlink/deploy-k8#type)
+Uninstall old helm release and install new version as described in [Dynatrace documentation](https://www.dynatrace.com/support/help/shortlink/deploy-k8#type)

 ## Cloud Function deployment
 Run uninstall script: